codefellows/seattle-iOS-401d8/07-core-data-hotel/class-33/README.md

 - As a Developer, I want to implement Unit Tests into my application to ensure that everything is working as expected on a consistent basis.

 ## Technical Requirements
+* Finish up any additional logic needed from yesterday's lab to implement booking `Reservations` and saving to CoreData.
 * Add UnitTests to your project.
 Write 5 `UnitTests` for your model containing at least 10 unique assertions.
 What you test of the Model is up to you.
 * Implement a `LookUpRerservationController` as a `UIViewController` subclass.
   * implement a `tableView` that displays all booked reservations.